Gov. John Carney announces reopening of Delaware beaches, community pools for Memorial Day weekend

 “Summer at the beach and the pool is a huge part of life for so many Delawareans.
 As we ease our way into a new normal, we’re trying to find ways for Delawareans to enjoy the outdoors and the company of their families,” said Gov. Carney.
 “I want to be very clear to our friends who want to travel here from outside the state.
 While we hope one day soon to be able to welcome you to our beaches, that time has not yet come.
 We need to reopen Delaware in a controlled way that doesn’t put anyone at risk.”

-Delaware health officials have reported 6,952 cases of coronavirus, with 247 virus-related deaths.
+Delaware health officials have reported 7,223 cases of coronavirus, with 260 virus-related deaths as of Thursday afternoon.
 Gov. Carney announced June 1 as the target date for Phase I of Delaware’s economic reopening.

 Advertisement